yaph/tts-samples/README.md

 ## MP3 Files

-The audio samples for each voice are organized in the `mp3` directory, categorized by language for easy navigation and access.
+The audio samples for each voice are organized in the [mp3](https://github.com/yaph/tts-samples/tree/main/mp3) directory, categorized by language for easy navigation and access.

+## Credits

+The datasets and mp3 files were created using the [edge-tts](https://github.com/rany2/edge-tts) Python package.

 ## License